Albion, Illinois: History

 The settlement espoused a firm abolitionist ethos, and escaped slaves from Kentucky settled in Albion, encouraged by the Flowers and other community leaders.
 However, these formerly enslaved people were always in danger of being kidnapped by bounty hunters aiming to return them to slavery.
 Around 1823-24 one such gang of eight to ten kidnapped a group of free African-American residents of Albion and headed south.
-They were pursued by an outraged armed party led by Richard’s youngest son, Edward.
+They were pursued by an outraged armed party led by Richard's youngest son, Edward.
 He was only eighteen years old, but his posse successfully captured the gang "at the rifle's mouth," freed the captives, and took the kidnappers to face judgment under the law.

 Friends or ‘business associates’ of the original kidnappers' allies plotted to kill the young Flower or his father in revenge.
-According to some newspaper reports, a cousin also named Richard was tragically mistaken for Edward’s father and killed in a pre-planned argument and fight.
+According to some newspaper reports, a cousin also named Richard was tragically mistaken for Edward's father and killed in a pre-planned argument and fight.
 On another occasion, a bullet was fired through a window of Richard's house and smashed a mirror above his head.
 The family decided that the only safe plan was for Edward Flower to leave the country.
-Back in England after 1825, he decided to take up the family trade and, after a struggling start, Flower’s Brewery in Stratford-upon-Avon became one of the most famous in England, surviving as a separate company to the 1950s and as a brand to this day.
+Back in England after 1825, he decided to take up the family trade and, after a struggling start, Flower's Brewery in Stratford-upon-Avon became one of the most famous in England, surviving as a separate company to the 1950s and as a brand to this day.
 Edward loved Illinois and missed his former life in America with his family.
 He regretted his forced departure and frequently mused about returning.
 During the Civil War, Flower spoke at meetings around Britain and Ireland in support of the Union, and against slavery.
 As a retiree, he made a six-month visit to the US with his wife Celina in 1866, after the war was over.

+On June 2, 1990, as part of the larger June 1990 Lower Ohio Valley tornado outbreak, An F4 passed through the town.
+As it moved through, famous footage was taken of the Tornado showing it growing several vortacies that extended out like arms.